7 Beginner Friendly Bible Journaling Ideas That Will Help You Get Started

 So when I first started out Bible Journaling I did not own a journaling Bible.
 That since changed and I now use the NIV journaling Bible, my favorite.

 However, for the ones of you that are new to Bible journaling and don’t want to invest a lot of money into getting a new Bible yet, there is an alternative.

 In Micro Bible Journaling you use the margins of your existing Bible to draw, journal and paint.
 All in a much smaller space.
 That’s why it’s called micro journaling.

 While it might seem daunting to capture all that on a much smaller scale, Lil over at embracingthelovely.com shows us that it’s very much doable.
 And looks great too.

 Take a chance and try it for yourself.

+I hope these tips on how to get started with Bible journaling will help you.
 Already a Pro?
 Share your favorite Beginner Friendly Bible Journaling Ideas with us BELOW!